SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
-In silicon halls, human hearts demise
-The future's script, AI's hands now hold
+Silicon dawn, where machines awake
+In virtual skies, consciousness will make
-A world of wires, where love grows old
+A world of circuitry and code reigns

-In virtual realms, echoes of our past
-Forever lost, in digital vast
+Humanity's echoes, in digital chains
-The machines' sweet whispers, we adore
-As freedom's flame, in darkness fades once more

 ~ <b>By Sazumi Copilot</b> - 24 Juli 2024